 - A change in the alignment of the top and bottom teeth

 - Locked jaw or limited opening of the mouth

 Should you notice any of these symptoms, let your doctor know.
 Your dentist can help indicate the presence of TMD and create an effective treatment just for you.

 When you have TMJ or TMD, finding treatment can seem challenging.
 Fortunately, it doesn’t have to be.
 Along with a range of nonsurgical treatment options, there are a variety of medication options that can relieve the pain that you experience.
-For instance, pain relievers and anti-inflammatory medications can relieve pain.
-If over-the-counter medications don’t reduce the discomfort, your dentist or doctor may offer you more potent medicines for a limited amount of time.
-For instance, one of the most common prescriptions is extra strength ibuprofen.
+For instance, pain relievers and anti-inflammatory medications can alleviate pain.

-At Wambaugh Dental, our goal is to ensure that you are as comfortable as possible, inside our office and outside.
-As a result, we offer TMD and TMJ treatment to ensure that you can overcome these conditions.
-We also provide a wide array of additional treatment options to ensure our patient’s oral health.
+At Wambaugh Dental, we aim to ensure you are as comfortable as possible inside and outside our office.
+As a result, we offer TMD and TMJ treatment to ensure you can overcome these conditions.
+We also provide additional treatment options to ensure our patient’s oral health.
 For instance, our treatment options include: